 9 November 2009

-This bill would create an Employers’ Liability Insurance Bureau with an electronic database to run a compensation scheme for employees.
-It would also establish a fund of last resort, paid for by a levy on employers, to compensate workers where there is no employers’ liability insurance available.
+This bill would create an Employers’ Liability Insurance Bureau to run a compensation scheme for employees.
+It would also set up an electronic database and a fund of last resort, paid for by a levy on employers, to compensate workers who suffer injury or disease caused by an employer when there is no existing employers’ liability insurance to claim against.

-The bill is currently at its second reading in the House of Commons.
-If approved, it would move to committee stage for detailed examination.
+The bill is at the second reading stage in the House of Commons.
+The first reading was on 26 January 2009, and it has progressed to the current stage in the Commons.

 Generated 21 February 2026